ivan1986/SupervisorBundle/README.md

 This bundle for quick configure and usage separate instance of [supervisord](http://supervisord.org/).

-All Symfony2 commands run supervisor from kernel.root_dir path.
+All Symfony2 commands run supervisor from kernel.root dir path.
 If use config created by supervisor:init use [local configure file](http://supervisord.org/configuration.html).

 install default by composer:

     "ivan1986/supervisor": "*",

+Initialize the bundle:

+    new Ivan1986\SupervisorBundle\SupervisorBundle(),

 Bundle has commands: